profile-icons/github-stats-modified/README.md

        the CLI](#list-languages), or in the [list used by GitHub linguist](https://github.com/github-linguist/linguist/blob/537297cdae3ab05f8d5dd1c03627a5bd73707b19/lib/linguist/languages.yml)
        (which powers their language analysis on the back end).
+   - To aggregate language statistics based directly on line changes from commit logs, add `true` to a secret called `IS_LOCAL`.
    - Lists for `EXCLUDE_REPOS` and `EXCLUDE_LANGS` can use globbing patterns.
      For example, to exclude all repos by user "jstrieb", add `jstrieb/*` to `EXCLUDE_REPOS`.